Hamza Walker on Kara Walker | Talk28 Sep, 18:00 — 19:00

 Hamza Walker will discuss the work of artist Kara Walker

 Hamza Walker is the director of the non-profit arts space LAXART in Los Angeles and is formerly the Director of Education and Associate Curator of the University of Chicago’s Renaissance Society.
-He was involved in Kara Walker’s first solo show at the Renaissance Society in 1997 and the exhibition’s seminal catalogue serves as a key reference for her practice.
+He was involved in Kara Walker’s first solo show at the Renaissance Society in 1997, as well as the exhibition’s seminal catalogue, which serves as a key reference for her practice.
 He currently works and lives in Los Angeles.

-Kara Walker’s expansive mural THE SOVEREIGN CITIZENS SESQUICENTENNIAL CIVIL WAR CELEBRATION (2013), a new acquisition for Astrup Fearnley Collection, is currently on display in the main exhibition space as part of Before Tomorrow.
-Walker, regarded as one of the leading artists in the United States, is known for her tableaux of cut-paper silhouettes and films, which address racism, violence and sexual violence, and the history of slavery, among other subjects.
+Kara Walker’s expansive mural, THE SOVEREIGN CITIZENS SESQUICENTENNIAL CIVIL WAR CELEBRATION (2013), a new acquisition for the Astrup Fearnley Collection, is currently on display in the main exhibition space as part of Before Tomorrow.
+Walker, regarded as one of the leading artists in the United States, is known for her tableaux of cut-paper silhouettes and films, which address racism, violence, and sexual violence, and the history of slavery, among other subjects.

 This event is part of Before Tomorrow Live – a program of performance, talks, sound, and screenings as an extension of the anniversary exhibition Before Tomorrow – Astrup Fearnley Museet 30 Years.